White House is split over how to vaccinate the world

 The renewed tensions have spilled out in public, including in a briefing Wednesday by the ONE Campaign, a global health advocacy organization.

-“It’s a very divisive issue, let’s be honest about this,” said José Manuel Barroso, the former prime minister of Portugal and chair of a global vaccine alliance known as Gavi, which is backed by pharmaceutical companies.
+“It’s a very divisive issue, let’s be honest about this,” said José Manuel Barroso, a former prime minister of Portugal and chair of a global vaccine alliance known as Gavi, which is backed by pharmaceutical companies.
 Barroso said that in his personal capacity, he had supported the temporary waiver of vaccine patents.
 “But frankly, now [in] 2021, this will not solve our problem,” he added, calling instead for more sharing and production of doses that he argued would lead to quicker results.

 “I respectfully disagree,” countered Winnie Byanyima, the executive director of the Joint United Nations Program on HIV/AIDS, which is part of a pro-waiver coalition.
 “Just a handful of companies actually can decide who gets the vaccine, who gets to buy and who gets to be vaccinated.
-Yes, we can talk about donations, but surely cannot donate what is not there — we have a scarcity.
+Yes, we can talk about donations but surely cannot donate what is not there — we have a scarcity.
 And it’s an artificial scarcity.”

 While the White House has touted its decision to share millions of doses and supplies with India this week, advocates also say it puts a spotlight on what Biden didn’t do.
 “This piecemeal response and using exceptional measures and charity to respond to a situation of a grave public health crisis is not a sustainable way to move forward,” said Hassan, the South African advocate.